TVApro/EggNOGmapper_xlsx_analyzer/README.md

 ## Steps for analysis

-1. Obtain .faa files fron the genomes FASTA (I strongly recommend Prodigal for this)
+1. Obtain .faa files from the genomes FASTA (I strongly recommend Prodigal for this)

 2. Load each .faa file into eggNog_mapper (http://eggnog-mapper.embl.de/), get Excel files as the output